grafana/agent/GOVERNANCE.md

 ## Projects

 Each project must have a [`MAINTAINERS.md`][maintainers] file with at least one maintainer.
 Where a project has a release process, access and documentation should be such that more than one person can perform a release.
 Where a project has a release process, access and documentation should be such that more than one person can perform a release.
-Releases should be announced on the [GitHub Discussions][discussions] page.
+Releases should be announced on the [Grafana Community][community] page.
 Any new projects should be first proposed on the [team mailing list][team] following the voting procedures listed below.

 ## Decision making